Edward VIII: Second World War

-Author Charles Higham claimed that Anthony Blunt, an MI5 agent and Soviet spy, acting on orders from the British royal family, made a successful secret trip to Schloss Friedrichshof in Allied-occupied Germany towards the end of the war to retrieve sensitive letters between the Duke of Windsor and Hitler and other leading Nazis.
-What is certain is that George VI sent the Royal Librarian, Owen Morshead, accompanied by Blunt, then working part-time in the Royal Library as well as for British intelligence, to Friedrichshof in March 1945 to secure papers relating to Victoria, German Empress, the eldest child of Queen Victoria.
-Looters had stolen part of the castle's archive, including surviving letters between daughter and mother, as well as other valuables, some of which were recovered in Chicago after the war.
+Author Charles Higham claimed that Anthony Blunt, an MI5 agent and Soviet spy, acting on orders from the British royal family, made a successful secret trip to Schloss Friedrichshof in Allied-occupied Germany towards the end of the war to retrieve sensitive letters between Edward and Hitler and other leading Nazis.
+What is certain is that George VI sent the Royal Librarian, Owen Morshead, accompanied by Blunt – then working part-time in the Royal Library as well as for British intelligence – to Friedrichshof in March 1945 to secure papers relating to Victoria, German Empress, the eldest child of Queen Victoria.
+Looters had stolen part of the castle's archive, including surviving letters between mother and daughter, as well as other valuables, some of which were recovered in Chicago after the war.
 The papers rescued by Morshead and Blunt, and those returned by the American authorities from Chicago, were deposited in the Royal Archives.

-In the late 1950s, documents recovered by US troops in Marburg, Germany, in May 1945, since titled the Marburg Files, were published following more than a decade of suppression, enhancing theories of Edward's sympathies for Nazi ideologies.
+Documents, since titled the Marburg Files, recovered by US troops in Marburg, Germany, in May 1945, include key material that relates directly to theories of Edward's Nazi sympathies.
+After more than a decade of suppression by the British authorities, they were published in the late 1950s.

+He resigned from the post of governor on 16 March 1945.
 After the war, Edward admitted in his memoirs that he admired the Germans, but he denied being pro-Nazi.
 Of Hitler he wrote: "[the] Führer struck me as a somewhat ridiculous figure, with his theatrical posturings and his bombastic pretensions."
-In the 1950s, journalist Frank Giles heard the Duke blame British foreign secretary Anthony Eden for helping to "precipitate the war through his treatment of Mussolini ... that's what [Eden] did, he helped to bring on the war ... and of course Roosevelt and the Jews".
+In the 1950s, journalist Frank Giles heard Edward blame British foreign secretary Anthony Eden for helping to "precipitate the war through his treatment of Mussolini ... that's what [Eden] did, he helped to bring on the war ... and of course Roosevelt and the Jews".
 During the 1960s, in private, Edward reportedly said to a friend, Patrick Balfour, 3rd Baron Kinross, "I never thought Hitler was such a bad chap."